Lausbert/Exermote/ExermoteSgan/README.md

 ## Implementation

-The baseline model exactly matches the the one I
+The baseline model exactly matches the one I used <a href="https://github.com/Lausbert/Exermote/tree/master/ExermotePreprocessingAndTraining"> before</a>.

 ```python
 def __build_baseline(self):